 - The will was created by forgery, fraud, or coercion

 - The testator created the will out of unsound mind

 - The testator was under the age of 18 or forgot to include the date of creation

 Enlist Experienced Help Building Your Estate Plan

 You deserve a compassionate, knowledgeable attorney to answer your questions and advise you on complex legal issues, explain your rights, and take you through each step of the process during your time of grief.
-Contact the estate planning and probate attorneys in Rockwall at The Branch Law Firm when you need experienced counsel on your side.
+Contact the estate planning and probate attorneys in Dallas at The Branch Law Firm when you need experienced counsel on your side.